 - You had casualty losses

-- You have vehicle expenses and actual expenses instead of mileage
+- You claim actual vehicle expenses instead of mileage

 - You have depreciation